"""Auto-generated stub file"""

 :param reverse0: reverse ordering of inputs to ``op0``; if false, ``operand0`` is the rhs of ``op0``;

-:param operand1: a tile of shape with the same partition and free dimension as ``data`` input.
+:param operand1: a tile with the same size as ``data`` for element-wise operation

 :param reverse1: reverse ordering of inputs to ``op1``; if false, ``operand1`` is the rhs of ``op1``;